Chernobyl radiation ‘exceeds control levels’ in multiple areas being seized by Russia

-Chernobyl radiation ‘exceeds control levels’ in multiple areas being seized by Russia, says Ukraine
+Chernobyl radiation ‘exceeds control levels’ in multiple areas after being seized by Russia, says Ukraine

+Russia claims radiation levels are normal but is sending paratroopers to secure the area

 Radiation at the Chernobyl nuclear power plant has exceeded control levels after Russia troops took control of the area, Ukraine has said.

-Data from the automated radiation monitoring system of the exclusion zone, which is available online, indicate that the control levels of gamma radiation dose rate (red dots) have been exceeded at a significant number of observation points, its parliament said in a statement.
+Data from the automated radiation monitoring system of the exclusion zone, which is available online, indicate that the control levels of gamma radiation dose rate, which show up as red dots, have been exceeded at a significant number of observation points, its parliament said in a statement.

 The statement added that it is "currently impossible to establish the reasons for the change in the radiation background in the exclusion zone because of the occupation and military fight in this territory."